probmods/probmods2/chapters/05-observing-sequences.md

 layout: chapter
 title: Models for sequences of observations
 description: Handling ordered data sets
-custom_js:
-- assets/js/box2d.js
-- assets/js/phys.js
 ---

-% Models for sequences of observations
-% Noah Goodman; Timothy J. O'Donnell; Josh Tenenbaum
+### Authors: Noah Goodman; Timothy J. O'Donnell; Josh Tenenbaum

 <!-- Josh's HMM switching HW problem for this section? -->

-In the last chapter we learned about common [patterns of inference](patterns-of-inference.html) that can result from a few observations, given the right model structure.
+In the last chapter we learned about common [patterns of inference](04-patterns-of-inference.html) that can result from a few observations, given the right model structure.
 There are also many common patterns of *data* that arise from certain model structures.
 It is common, for instance, to have a sequence of observations that we believe was each generated from the same causal process: a sequence of coin flips, a series of temperature readings from a weather station, the words in a sentence.
 In this chapter we explore models for sequences of observations, moving from simple models to those with increasingly complex statistical dependence between the observations.